QED0711/cantus-firmus/README.md

 ## Constants

-As the name suggests, constants are values passed down in your context that cannot be changes.
+As the name suggests, constants are values passed down in your context that cannot be changed.
 Constants are useful for providing things like configuration and styles to your subscribed components.

 Constants are defined in an object, and are added to your CF instance via the `addConstants` method.